Man struck by lightning at Durham swim and tennis club

 The lightning strike victim in Durham was holding this now singed umbrella when the “boom” came from the sky.
 Victim was knocked to the ground, but still conscious when ambulance arrived. #abc11 pic.twitter.com/K6qinAcAwH— Joel Brown (@JoelBrownABC11) July 6, 2018

+He was taken to UNC Burn Center for treatment.
 Officials did not immediately disclose his identity.

-The recreation center was having its weekly food truck day when it started to rain and lightning struck a tree.

-The lightning traveled down the tree and struck the man.
+The lightning traveled down the tree and struck the man, tearing apart the umbrella.
 Eyewitnesses initially told ABC11 that they thought a food truck operator had been struck by lightning but Durham FD officials clarified it was a customer who was injured.

 The victim's condition is unknown but a lightning strike is considered critical because of the burns and the effect it has on the body, particularly the heart, said DFD Deputy Chief Chris Iannuzzi.